Automations

 • Finally: End conversation

-Goal: Route product feedback to your team in real-time without interrupting the customer.
+Goal: Send product feedback to your team and point respondents to the right place.

 Setup: